brandstrat-sas/omldeploytool/systemd/README.md

 # OMniLeads deploy (Ansible, Systemd and Podman containers based)

-In this section, we will find a tool for the management of OMniLeads that will allow us to carry out deployments of new instances, updates, rollbacks, backup & restore.
-It is possible to manage hundreds of instances of the app under the premise of Ansible inventories.
+In this section, we will find a tool manager for OMniLeads that will allow us to carry out deployments:

+* new instances
+* upgrades & rollbacks
+* backup & restore

+It is possible to manage hundreds of OMniLeads instances with Ansible inventories.

 ![Diagrama deploy tool](./png/deploy-tool-ansible-deploy-instances-multiples.png)